 The UCLA Internal Medicine Residency QI curriculum includes both seminar/lecture format didactics and experiential, mentored, team-based QI proposals and projects.

 QI techniques taught include:

 We have developed a quality dashboard for the inpatient teaching service and outpatient resident primary care practice panels.
-Residents are taught how to interpret this performance data to reflect on their own practice, identify gaps in care and implement improvements.
+Residents have access to group-level performance data as well as their own individual data, including peer comparison.
+Through a practice feedback curriculum, they are taught how to interpret this data to reflect on their own practice, identify gaps in care, and implement improvements.
 All housestaff therefore gain experience in practice audit and feedback, panel management, and ambulatory-based quality improvement.

 The Department of Medicine (DOM) Quality Program includes DOM priorities of mortality, readmission reduction and population health management, as well as improvement initiatives in all Divisions.
 Housestaff are integral in helping the quality team enhance its understanding of the care delivered as well as designing interventions to improve the performance of medicine.
 The housestaff are involved in multiple projects that have led to presentations at national meetings, as well as publications.

 All housestaff participate in Rapid Mortality Review (RMR), an innovative process to conduct near real real-time, structured reviews of inpatient deaths with a multidisciplinary team of front-line providers.
 RMR has proven extremely effective in identifying systems issues and opportunities for improvement in end-of-life care.
 It has inspired a number of quality action items and had educational and humanistic value.